Parish Charter

 Canterbury City Council will:

-1. Hold a publicly accessible, up-to-date list of parish clerks and links to parish web pages on the city council’s website and to ensure all of their staff use that information for contact purposes themselves.
+1. Hold a publicly accessible, up-to-date list of parish clerks and links to parish web pages on this website (canterbury.gov.uk) and to ensure all of their staff use that information for contact purposes themselves.

-2. Provide parishes with an A-Z of services with senior management contact details, so they are clear who is responsible for each function and can escalate problems to the right person.
+2. Provide parishes with a handbook of services with senior management contact details, so they are clear who is responsible for each function and can escalate problems to the right person.

 3. Make available a named lead officer and lead councillor for parish councils to contact.